 You sit next to them on public transportation.
 You talk mostly to them, in your language.

 When you travel solo you have the chance to do these activities with new people that you meet along the way.

 Instead of relying on a friend as your travel crutch, spend some time in a place you don’t know anyone.

 You’ll be surprised at how many meaningful new relationships you make.

 2. Strangers are kinder

-Not to be old fashioned, but a kind smile and bat of eyelashes will get you far in life.
+Not to be old fashioned, but a kind smile and genuine show of interest will get you far in life.